imhtp-dev/LombardiaAgent/CHAT_SERVICE_INTEGRATION.md

-# Chat Service Integration Guide
+# Chat Service Integration Guide/
 ## WebSocket Chat API for Dashboard Integration

 This guide shows how to integrate the Pipecat Chat Service into your Node.js dashboard.